Ayushburman/DATA-STRUCTURES-and-ALGORITHMS/README.md

 What is a Computational Problem?
 A problem is not code.
 A problem is a formal rule describing valid inputs and the set of correct outputs for each input.

+INPUT ──────► PROBLEM ──────► VALID OUTPUTS Example: [5, 1, 9, 3] ──► Sort ──► [1, 3, 5, 9] ✔ └────► [5, 1, 9, 3] ✘
+Binary Relation
+A problem is formally a binary relation between inputs and outputs.
+Each input maps to a set of allowed outputs.
+Some outputs are valid; others are not.

+Predicate (Checker)
+A predicate answers TRUE or FALSE.
+For sorting, is_sorted(output) returns TRUE if the output satisfies the problem's constraint, FALSE otherwise.